John Roest

 Drone detection with code!

-From theory to practice with a real‑time drone detector
+From theory to practice with a real‑time drone detector#

-What is YOLO?
+What is YOLO?#

-Why YOLO is well‑suited for drone detection
+Why YOLO for drone detection#

-YOLO is a strong fit for this use case because it:
+YOLO fits this use case because it:

 • operates in real time with low latency